Arun8765/Bakery_app_react/README.md

-# Made the home page display the items it is dynamic only a few code tweeks required to make it read from db
+# Made the home page display the items, it is dynamic only a few code tweeks required to make it read from db

 ### `npm start`